kendrickcc/odm-aws-wf1/README.md

 This build also uses ***cloud-init*** to configure the instances, using file `webodm.tpl` and `nodeodm.tbl`.
 It is important to note that the build will indicate complete but the machine will still need time to download containers and launch.
 More information on [cloud-init](https://cloud-init.io).
 This has taken about 5 minutes for all containers to download and launch.

+Why Terraform: This provides a fresh clean build for each project.
+And can easily be decommissioned to save on cloud costs.
+It allows for testing of software upgrades that may come.
+In addition, some changes can be made on the fly once provisioned.
+Port 22 is left closed, but can easily be opened if needed, then simply running the Apply workflow to enable.
+If changes are made outside of Terraform, i.e. in the AWS Dashboard, then the Destroy workflow may not work.

 ## Setup

 ### Create IAM user with access key